|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 In Asia he had several victories and setbacks as he attempted to seize territory from the Seleucids, and he eventually turned his attentions westwards to Greece.

 Significantly, he also allied himself with Rome which meanwhile had become the dominant power in the Mediterranean and was rapidly taking over Greek territories in Europe.
 At the time, many Greek states, including Athens, welcomed the interventions by Attalus and the Romans against Philip V of Macedon in the first and second Macedonian Wars.
-During these wars Attalus captured the Aegean islands of Aegina (which he made his base of operations), Andros and Euboea.
+During these wars Attalus gained the Aegean islands of Aegina (see History of Pergamon) which he made his base of operations, Andros and Euboea.

 In 201 BC Philip V invaded Pergamon, but due to Attalus' improved fortifications he was unable to take the city and had to satisfy himself by destroying temples and altars outside the walls.